 - Locate stockpiles a minimum of 50 ft away from concentrated flows of stormwater, drainage courses, and inlets. - Protect all stockpiles from stormwater run-on using a temporary perimeter sediment barrier such as berms, dikes, fiber rolls, silt fences, gravel bags, or straw bale barriers. - During the rainy season, soil stockpiles should be covered or protected with soil stabilization measures and a temporary perimeter sediment barrier at all times. - During the non-rainy season, soil stockpiles should be covered or protected with a temporary perimeter sediment barrier prior to the onset of precipitation (Figure 1). - Apply erosion and sediment control BMPs as needed. - Place bagged materials on pallets and under cover. - Implement wind erosion control practices as appropriate on all stockpiled material.
 For specific information. - The performance of erosion control BMPs should be monitored routinely during construction, especially during and after storm events.
-BMPs should be maintained or upgraded as needed. - Manage stockpiles of contaminated soil in accordance with State and Federal Regulations. - Avoid sidecasting of soil in all cases where it could be delivered into a watercourse, riparian area, roadside ditch or storm drain.
+BMPs should be maintained or upgraded as needed. - Manage stockpiles of contaminated soil in accordance with State and Federal Regulations. - Avoid sidecasting of soil in all cases where it could be delivered into a watercourse, riparian area, roadside diteh or storm drain.
 Do not sidecast outside of the landowner right-of-way without landowner's permission.
 In some instances, under the following guidelines (Sec Table 1), sidecasting is allowable given remote distances from spoils storage sites.
 In these cases, the sethack distance required depends on slope and vegetation.
 The presence of vegetation helps to slow the travel of sediment downslope, so good judgment is needed to assess the situation.
 Do not sidecast at all if the slope is sparsely vegetated and it appears that sediment will travel with rain runoff into a stream or estuary system, even if setback distances are applied.
 On slopes of 5:1 (20% gradient) or less, sidecasting is allowed beyond 150 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
 On 2:1 slopes (50%) or less, sidecasting is allowed beyond 300 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
-On slopes greater than 2:1, typically sidecasting is not recommended, however there may be rare instances on slopes greater than 2:1 where sidecasting is acceptable given very long distances from waterbodies and good vegetative cover.
+On 2:1 slopes (50%) or less, sidecasting is allowed beyond 300 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
+On 2:1 slopes (50%) or less, sidecasting is allowed beyond 300 feet of a watercourse, stream crossing, riparian area, roadside ditch or storm drain.
+On slopes greater than 2:1, typically sidecasting is acceptable given very long distances from waterbodies and good vegetative cover.
 Seek advice from local fisheries agency staff when in doubt.
 Avoid concentrating sidecasting repeatedly in the same place.
 Never sidecast large amounts of soil from major landslides.